Murdo-C/captainmurdo.github.io/_posts/2025-7-24-trmnl-books.md

 author: Murdo
 ---

-Each day the plugin serves up one carefully curated, public-domain ebook from [Standard Ebooks](https://standardebooks.org).
+Each day my plugin serves up one carefully curated, public-domain ebook from [Standard Ebooks](https://standardebooks.org).

+---

 Choose from all genres, a curated few, or just your favourite.
 Free, beautifully formatted, timeless texts delivered straight to your TRMNL.

----

 <figure>
   <img class="blogImage" src="/assets/blogimg/trmnl-book.png" alt="plugin on device">